andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.rst

 .. note::

-  If you get a permission error, type the following:
+  If you get a permission error when running recon-all, type the following:
   Sudo chmod -R a+w $SUBJECTS_DIR
-  And then rerun the recon-all
+  And then rerun the recon-all command.

 I also recommend adding the qcache option, which will smooth the data at different levels and store them in the subject’s output directory.
 These will be useful for group level analyses, which we will cover in a future tutorial.
 If you’ve already run the recon-all preprocessing on your subjects, you can run qcache with the following command:

 ::

-  Recon-all -s <subjectName> -qcache
+  recon-all -s <subjectName> -qcache

 Which should take about 10 minutes per subject.